SAP-archive/teched2020-DEV360/exercises/part3/README.md

 Each service can have one or more plans, and these plans need to be assigned to the subaccounts.

 In this section, you will implement the “entitleSubaccount()” function to assign entitlements to each subaccount that you’ve created.
+As an example, we will assign the **Application Runtime**, and **Document Translation** services.

 1. Copy and paste these 3 function calls into the "/submit" endpoint handler, after the call to create the third subaccount in a directory.
 These calls will entitle the 3 subaccounts to the **Application Runtime**, and **Document Translation** services.
 **Remember:** Initially our trial subaccount was entitled with **4 units** of Application Runtime, MEMORY plan.
-Then we assigned trial with 0 units.
+Then we assigned *trial* with 0 units.
 This leaves us with 4 units to assign to our dev, test and prod subaccounts.

 ```javascript
 await entitleSubaccount(subaccount1, {